-Violence isn’t the exception in the sex trade.
-It’s the rule.
+Violence is the rule in the sex trade, not the exception.

 I didn’t know what it meant to be cared for.
 My life began in Southern California.
 When I was two years old I was sexually abused by a member of mother’s family.
 It was an unfit home.
 When I was five I was placed with my dad and his new family.

 Having your basic needs met doesn’t mean you’re safe.
 I was fed and clothed, but tortured daily.
 From the outside it looked like a healthy environment.
 My parents were involved in their community and church.
 My stepmom spanked me sometimes.
 But as she and my dad started doing more drugs, the abuse became extreme.